-- 34. Annex A provides a quick summary of the types of tools typically used in catchment planning along with the kinds of tasks that can be done with them.
-The focus initially should not be on this model or that model, but on what the team needs or wants to do, that is, focus first on questions such as: - what results do we need? - what kind of analysis do we need to do to get those results? - what data do we have? - 35.
+- 94. Annex D provides a quick summary of the types of tools typically used in catchment planning along with the kinds of tasks that can be done with them.
+The focus initially should not be on this model or that model, but on what the team needs or wants to do, that is, focus first on questions such as: - what results do we need? - what kind of analysis do we need to do to get those results? - what data do we have? - 95.
 The final question is, then, what models could one use to address these questions with the data available (remembering that one needs to look beyond what is available in MWE, that is, to the internet and sources of public domain and remotely sensed data).
-The ease with which the models can be operationalized, the level amount of training required, and the intuitive nature of the interfaces are important considerations. - 36.
-The National Water Resources Assessment (NWRA) prepared by DWRM utilized the MIKE BASIN water system simulation model to carry out the analytical tasks in the water assessment including analysis of rainfall-runoff relationships, data gap filling, determination of water availability and the water balance.
-This same model is likely to be used for the time being in the catchment planning program.
-The portion of the model covering each WMZ along with the input data bases are being transferred to the WMZ offices with the requisite training. - 37.
+The ease with which the models can be operationalized, the level amount of training required, and the intuitive nature of the interfaces are important considerations. - 96.
+The National Water Resources Assessment (NWRA) prepared by DWRM utilized the MIKE BASIN1 water system simulation model to carry out the analytical tasks in the water assessment including analysis of rainfall-runoff relationships, data gap filling, determination of water availability and the water balance.
+This model, developed by DHI, has been discontinued but replaced by MIKE Hydro, which is included in the NBI DSS. - 97.
 The NWRA simulation model should not be used for analysis in a particular catchment without an assessment of its suitability in its present form.
 The findings of Step 1 are likely to result in a much more detailed definition of the catchment in terms of sub-catchments than was used in the NWRA, which has a much more coarse representation.
-This will result in the need to refine the NWRA model for which the schematic discussed in Step 1.4 will be very useful.
-In some cases DWRM may suggest and provide support for the use of a different model such as the hydrologic model SWAT (Soil and Water Assessment Tool) or a different system simulation model such as the WEAP model (Water Evaluation and Planning system).
-This is an area on intense collaboration between the WMZ teams and DWRM central level departments including the early organization and implementation of specific applied training.
+This will result in the need to use a more refined and detailed model for the catchment under study.
+In some cases DWRM may suggest and provide support for the use of a different model such as the hydrologic model SWAT (Soil and Water Assessment Tool)2 or NAM (see Paragraph 42) or a different system simulation model such as the WEAP model (Water Evaluation and Planning system)3.
+This is an area on intense collaboration between the WMZ teams and DWRM central level departments including the early organization and implementation of specific applied training. - 98.
+NAM.
+The NAM model is a deterministic, lumped (catchment is looked upon as a single unit with average values of parameters) and conceptual Rainfall-runoff model.
+It can present the processes that take place in the surface zone storage, root zone storage and the ground water storage.
+This is important if there is a need to understand the impacts of changes in land use and/or vegetation cover which could typically result from improved land management practices.
+In addition, it contains provision to deal with snow melt and Irrigation schemes.
+Applications related to the NAM include: - Runoff forecasts taking into consideration the status of the surface and groundwater storage zones - Extension of runoff series - Estimate effects of Climate Change, for instance on stream flow"